How to Create QNAP to Dropbox Sync | 2 Free Tools

 The best free file sync tool AOMEI Backupper Standard can also help you sync files from QNAP to Dropbox.
 Following are its main features in regard to sync:

 It enables you to sync files from one folder/disk/computer to another folder/disk/computer.
-You are also allowed to sync local folders to OneDrive, Google Drive, and Dropbox, etc.
+You can transfer data from one Surface Pro to another easily.

 It supports different NAS devices including Synology, QNAP, and WD My Cloud.
-It also supports common cloud drives, Google Drive, Dropbox, OneDrive, Box, SugarSync, hubiC and Cloudme included.
+It also supports common cloud drives, Dropbox, OneDrive, Box, SugarSync, hubiC and Cloudme included.

 To run QNAP to Dropbox sync with AOMEI Backupper, you should first download and install Dropbox desktop app, and then sign in with your account.
 Now follow the instructions below:

 Step 3.
 Name this sync task so that you can tell it from others.
-Then, click Add Folder > Share/NAS > Add Network Location to add the QNAP NAS path.
+Then, click Add Folder > Share/NAS to add the QNAP NAS path.

 Step 4.
-In the Add Network Location window, type the IP address of QNAP NAS and click OK.
+Click Add Share or NAS Devices.
+In the Add Share or NAS Devices window, type the IP address of QNAP NAS and click OK.
 Type username and password if you are asked to.

 Step 5.
 After QNAP NAS has been added, all the folders under it will be listed.
 Choose the folder you want to sync and click OK.